janan-p/library-management-system/README.md

 Please add

 # Names of anyone you have collaborated with (as much as it is allowed within the course policy) or a line saying that you did not collaborate with anyone else.
+No collaboration with anyone but members of the group.